MonashSmartStructures/ospgrillage/docs/source/rst/PostProcessing.rst

 .. note::

-    The nomenclature of incremental load cases are generated automatically by *ospgrillage*, with load case name followed by "at global position [x,y,z]" where `x`,`y`,`z` are the positions of the moving load/ compound load with respect to the global grillage coordinate.
+    For moving load, the nomenclature of incremental load cases are generated automatically by *ospgrillage*, with load case name followed by "at global position [x,y,z]" where `x`,`y`,`z` are the positions of the moving load/ compound load with respect to the global grillage coordinate.